lbryio/lbrycrd/README.md

 ```
 Other Linux distros would be similar.
 The build shell script is fairly trivial; take a peek at its contents.
 #### Ubuntu with local shared dependencies:
-Note: using untested dependencies may lead to conflicting results.
+Note: using untested dependencies may lead to ambiguous results.
 ```
 sudo add-apt-repository ppa:bitcoin/bitcoin
 sudo apt-get update